AlexsLemonade/OpenScPCA-analysis/docs/grant-opportunities/index.md

 # Call for contributions to OpenScPCA and Terms for Grant Offering

-As part of the OpenScPCA project, Alex's Lemonade Stand Foundation (ALSF) Childhood Cancer Data Lab aims to characterize the ScPCA data, including assigning cell types to all samples across all tumor types.
+As part of the OpenScPCA project, the Alex's Lemonade Stand Foundation (ALSF) Childhood Cancer Data Lab aims to characterize the ScPCA data, including assigning cell types to all samples across all tumor types.

 We seek pediatric cancer researchers at non-profit institutions with experience analyzing single-cell RNA-seq datasets to help annotate and assign cell types to existing ScPCA datasets.